 In addition to being a successful entrepreneur, Londono was named one of 50 most beautiful Atlantans of 2019 by Jezebel Magazine.
 She served as a cover model for Mujer Magazine, as well as personal stylist for the magazine’s annual fashion show.

-Londono will spend the next year representing The Global Citizen Collective and serving as a change champion for the organization’s Collective Good initiative which aims to increase awareness and inspire action through education and advocacy of the United Nations’ Sustainable Development Goals (SDGs).
+Londono will spend the next year representing TGC Collective and serving as a change champion for the organization’s Collective Good initiative which aims to increase awareness and inspire action through education and advocacy of the United Nations’ Sustainable Development Goals (SDGs).

 DANIELA'S SUSTAINABLE DEVELOPMENT GOALS